owingsbj/MyScript/README.md

 # MyScript
-Simple scripting language interpreter for embedding in apps
+Subset of JavaScript, used for embedding in apps.